LongVT: Incentivizing "Thinking with Long Videos" via Native Tool Calling: VideoSIAH: A Fine-Grained Data Suite for Evidence-Sparse Long-Video Reasoning

 \subsection{Dataset Statistics}

 As shown in \Cref{tab:data_dist}, VideoSIAH comprises 228,835 SFT samples with normal (non-tool) CoT annotation, 19,161 tool-augmented SFT samples, and 17,020 instances used for RL and RFT.
 In the SFT split, the non-tool portion is dominated by long-video reasoning data \cite{chen2025longrl}, complemented by Video-R1-CoT \cite{feng2025videor1} and a smaller amount of hard image-based CoT supervision.
-Detailed breakdown can be found in \Cref{sec:detail_videosiah}.
+A detailed breakdown can be found in the Supplementary Material.
 The tool-augmented subset combines Gemini 2.5 Flash \cite{comanici2025gemini25} distilled CoT traces (i.e., iMCoTT) for open-ended QA and Qwen2.5-VL-72B-Instruct \cite{bai2025qwen25vl} distilled traces for temporal grounding, providing joint supervision for tool usage and timestamp prediction.
 For the RL split, we filtered a high-quality subset of QA instances from \Cref{sec:data_pipeline}.
 For RFT, we further select high-quality RL rollout traces for post-RL refinement, providing dense supervision that enables the policy to go well beyond the SFT-only performance ceiling.
 Together, these components yield a large-scale and diverse dataset spanning SFT, RL, and RFT, covering high-level reasoning, temporal grounding, and tool-integrated behaviors.
-For evaluation, we introduce the VideoSIAH-Eval benchmark, which consists of 244 videos and 1,280 carefully filtered QA pairs via human-in-the-loop validation.
+For evaluation, we introduce the VideoSIAH-Eval benchmark, which consists of 244 videos and 652 carefully filtered QA pairs\footnote{An earlier release contained 1,280 entries due to unintentional duplication during data export; the cleaned version with 652 unique QA pairs is available on our project page.
+Since the duplication was approximately uniform across entries, the impact on reported metrics is negligible.} via human-in-the-loop validation.
 This benchmark is specifically designed for long-form video reasoning with an average video duration of approximately 1,688 seconds.
 The duration distribution is concentrated in the 15-30 minute range (71.84\%), with the remaining 28.16\% of videos being longer than 30 minutes.